abdullah-azab/myapp/README.md

 * [Node.js] - to drive the backend Api managing the mongoDB.
 * [React JS] - the platform on witch the app is based.
-* [mongoDB] - the data base used in designe and testing.
+* [mongoDB] - the data base used in design and testing.
 * [bootstrap] -mobile-first front-end web development.
 * [gh-pages]-publish website to a gh-pages branch on GitHub.
 * [firebase]-for the database firestore solution is used in deployment.